patheros/PathSetManuals/modules/WarpDrive.md

 ## Misc

 ### Bypass
-When Wapr Drive is bypassed all outputs stay at 0V.
+When Warp Drive is bypassed all outputs stay at 0V.

 ## Patch Examples